|(a) The purpose of an Administrative Review of Investigation

 in which the participants may appear, make statements, provide relevant

 written materials, and ask questions.
-The requestor has the right
+You have the right to bring

-to bring a legal representative and a support person to the review.
+a legal representative and a support person to the review.
+The support

-The support person may not participate in the review.
-If the designated
+person may not participate in the review.
+If you are a minor, your

-perpetrator is a minor, the parent or guardian may also speak on the
+parent or guardian may also speak on your behalf during the review.

 (h) The resolution specialist may review the investigation